 All outages, including OMC outages, are included in the EFORd that is used for PJM planning studies that determine the reserve requirement.
 However, OMC outages are excluded from the calculations used to determine the level of unforced capacity for specific units that must be offered in PJM's Capacity Market.
 This modified EFORd is termed the XEFORd.
 Table 5-21 shows OMC forced outages by cause code, as classified by PJM.
-OMC forced outages accounted for 7.0 percent of all forced outages in the first nine months of 2014.
-The largest contributor to OMC outages, flood, was the cause of 30.5 percent of OMC outages and 2.1 percent of all forced outages.
+OMC forced outages accounted for 3.2 percent of all forced outages in the first three months of 2015.
+The largest contributor to OMC outages, transmission line outages, was the cause of 41.0 percent of OMC outages and 1.3 percent of all forced outages.